 - You can find a Cajero (ATM, distributeur, cashpoint, Bankomat) at the airport, resorts, shopping malls, and supermarkets.

-- Banks accept other foreign currencies such as Swiss franc, Canadian dollars, British pound, Japanese, Swedish krona among others.
+- Banks accept other foreign currencies such as the Swiss franc, Canadian dollars, British pound, Japanese, and Swedish krona among others.

 Currency Exchange Travel Tips

 - Cajero – the name for a cash machine in the Dominican Republic (ATM, distributeur, cashpoint, Bankomat).

 - Credit Cards: A good way to get the best exchange rate is by using your credit card to pay for services, just watch for “foreign fee”, contact your credit card company to inquire.

 - Mobile Currency APP – Download the APP XE for up to date currency information.

 A quick way to remember the approximate value of Dominican Pesos ($RD):

 - RD$ 100 – $2 US